mattmcspirit/azurestack/README.md

 * MySQL, SQL, App Service and Host Customization can be optionally skipped
 * Cleans up download folder to ensure clean future runs
 * Transcript Log for errors and troubleshooting
-* Progress Tracking and rerun reliability with ConfigASDK database hosted on SqlLocalDB (2017)
+* Progress Tracking and rerun reliability with AzSPoC database hosted on SqlLocalDB (2017)
-* Stores script output in a ConfigASDKOutput.txt, for future reference
+* Stores script output in a AzSPoCOutput.txt, for future reference
 * Supports usage in offline/disconnected environments
 * New -serialMode which excecutes VM deployments in serial, rather than parallel - better for older hardware
 * Now supports ASDKs that have been depoyed with a custom domain suffix, e.g. https://portal.west.contoso.lab